 • Calling a posse comitatus.

-• Operate the County’s Public Safety Answering Point (9-1-1 Center) and Communications Center (i.e. Dispatch).
+• Operate the County’s Public Safety Answering Point (9-1-1 Center) and the Sheriff’s Communications Center (i.e. Dispatch) for the entire county.

 • Perform all other duties required of the Sheriff by law.